kodecocodes/swift-style-guide/README.markdown

 ## Access Control

-Full access control annotation in tutorials can distract from the main topic and is not required.
 Using `private` and `fileprivate` appropriately, however, adds clarity and promotes encapsulation.
 Prefer `private` to `fileprivate` when possible.
 Using extensions may require you to use `fileprivate`.

 Only explicitly use `open`, `public`, and `internal` when you require a full access control specification.